 What you can expect from WordPress

-WordPress is open-source, meaning that it’s not nearly as user-friendly as the other two options here.
-With that said, it’s also as customizable as it gets short of writing code yourself.
+WordPress is an open-source platform, meaning that it’s not nearly as user-friendly as the other two options here.
+With that said, it’s also as customizable as it gets (short of writing code yourself).

 The upsides are well worth the learning curve, though.
 WordPress sports the largest ecosystem of software and add-ons in the world, so you’re guaranteed to find what you’re looking for.
 Better yet, there are a ton of free themes available.
 There are even a few great ones specifically for those who want to create a portfolio website, which I’ll rhyme off further down the page.

 If you choose WordPress, be willing to learn.
-Using a theme other than WordPress’ default may require you to buy your own hosting instead of using a free subdomain on WordPress.com.
-It’s not as sightly as a standalone website with a cystom domain name, but it’s a place to start if you’re not in a position to pay out of pocket right now.
+Using a theme other than WordPress’ default one may require you to buy your own hosting instead of using a free subdomain on WordPress.com.
+It’s not as good-looking as a standalone website with a custom domain name, but it’s a place to start if you’re not in a position to pay out of pocket right now.

 What you can expect from Squarespace

 Squarespace is the easiest to get started, but it’s also the most expensive option.
-I used it for my portfolio website when I was struggling to get out of the unemployment trap and it worked for me—I lacked website designing skills, but there weren’t many guides on how to use it for building a career, either.
+I used it for my portfolio website when I was struggling to get out of the unemployment trap and it worked for me—I lacked website designing skills at the time, but there weren’t many guides on how to use it for building a career, either.

-There are a lot of plug-and-play templates for you to choose from, though in my experience most of their differences were rooted in colour palettes and typography choices rather than sporting different layouts.
+There are a lot of plug-and-play templates for you to choose from, although in my experience most of their differences were rooted in color palettes and typography choices rather than sporting different layouts.
 You can also change themes whenever you want, so you’re never stuck with something if you want to try it out.

 We’re also talking about $12 per month for a personal website plan if you pay for a year up-front, and $16 per month if you just want to pay month-to-month.
 It’s essentially the price of a movie every month.
-Even if you’re strapped for cash, it’s pretty affordable.
-It just seems like a lot if you pay for a year of service at once.
+It’s pretty affordable even if you’re strapped for cash, like I was.
+It only seems like a lot if you pay for a year of service at once.

 Pro tip: getting your own website means getting your own domain name.
 That’s the “www.yourname.com” part.
 It’s easy to do with Squarespace, so don’t worry about having to figure out technical details.
 Squarespace is all about convenience and expediency.
-It will cost you between $11 and $20 per year to renew (and that’s the case wherever you buy your domain name).
+It will cost you between $11 and $20 per year to renew it, and that’s the case wherever you buy your domain name.